reachingfdreams/sendo_homework/README.md

 - Create an index with settings and mappings to store products
 - Import products (downloaded from https://www.sendo.vn/thoi-trang-nu) into ES
 - Write an API to seach product acording to name or description
-- Write an API to aggregate the product acording to price
+- Write an API to aggregate the products acording to price range

 More details, please take a look at homework.pdf